 Young Faculty Award (YFA)

-The Defense Advanced Research Projects Agency (DARPA) Young Faculty Award (YFA) program aims to identify and engage rising stars in junior faculty positions in academia and equivalent positions at non-profit research institutions and expose them to Department of Defense (DoD) and National Security challenges and needs.
-In particular, this YFA will provide high-impact funding to elite researchers early in their careers to develop innovative new research directions in the context of enabling transformative DoD capabilities.
-The long-term goal of the program is to develop the next generation of scientists and engineers in the research community who will focus a significant portion of their future careers on DoD and National Security issues.
-DARPA is particularly interested in identifying outstanding researchers who have previously not been performers on DARPA programs, but the program is open to all qualified applicants with innovative research ideas.
+The Defense Advanced Research Projects Agency (DARPA) Young Faculty Award (YFA) program aims to identify and engage rising stars in junior research positions in academia and equivalent positions at non-profit research institutions, particularly those without prior DARPA funding, to expose them to Department of Defense (DoD) needs and DARPA’s mission to create and prevent technological surprise.
+The YFA program will provide high-impact funding to elite researchers early in their careers to develop innovative new research that enables transformative DoD capabilities.
+Ultimately, the YFA program is developing the next generations of researchers focused on national security issues.

 Before preparing an executive summary or proposal submission, proposers are encouraged to review the DARPA mission statement and current program descriptions at the DARPA website https://www.darpa.mil to familiarize themselves with examples of current DARPA investments.
 This is not meant as instruction to duplicate those efforts, but rather to illustrate that current programs are aimed at research that will substantially advance our capabilities in these areas.
-Once awards are made, each YFA performer will be assigned a DARPA Program Manager with interests closely related to their research topic.
+Once awards are made, each YFA program performer will be assigned a DARPA Program Manager with interests closely related to their research topic.
 The Program Manager will act as project manager and mentor to the YFA award recipients.

-- Executive Summary Due Date: Oct.
-2, 2017
+- Executive Summary Due Date: Dec.
+13, 2023

-- Full Proposal Due Date: Dev.
-4, 2017
+- Full Proposal Due Date: Feb.
+22, 2024